Explore our research

 About 70,000 Australians are affected by this progressive disease of the nervous system.
 Professor George Mellick’s research explores the genetics of Parkinsonism and the interactions between genetic and environmental factors that contribute to onset and development of the disease.

-Professor Sally-Ann Poulsen has discovered a new way to reverse multidrug resistance in cancer, while Director Professor Jenny Martin is exploring how to disarm bacteria so they cannot cause disease.
+Professor Sally-Ann Poulsen has discovered a new way to reverse multidrug resistance in cancer, while Professor Jenny Martin is exploring how to disarm bacteria so they cannot cause disease.

 Spinal cord injury repair